-On October 6, 2023, the Compensation Committee granted a new Long-Term Incentive Plan (the 2024 LTIP) award to our executive officers and members of senior management.
+On October 6, 2023, the Organization and Compensation Committee granted a new Long-Term Incentive Plan (the 2024 LTIP) award to our executive officers and members of senior management.
 The fiscal 2024 LTIP award has two tranches, one with a time-based vesting condition and one with a performance-based vesting condition as described below:

 Time-Based Award Shares - Twenty-five percent of the 2024 LTIP award shares vest to participants on August 31, 2026.
-The number of shares that may be earned by participants at the end of the service period totals 28,272 shares.
+The number of shares that may be earned by participants at the end of the service period totals 26,749 shares (adjusted for forfeitures).
 The number of shares awarded in this tranche does not fluctuate based on the achievement of financial measures.

 Performance-Based Award Shares - The remaining shares of the fiscal 2024 LTIP award are earned based on the highest rolling four-quarter level of qualified Adjusted EBITDA achieved in the three-year measurement period ending on August 31, 2026.
 The number of shares that will vest to participants for this tranche is variable and may be 50% of the award (minimum award threshold) or up to 200% of the participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA achieved.
-The number of shares that may be earned for achieving 100% of the performance-based objective totals 84,784 shares.
-The maximum number of shares that may be awarded in connection with the performance-based tranche of the 2024 LTIP totals 169,568 shares.
+The number of shares that may be earned for achieving 100% of the performance-based objective totals 80,217 shares (adjusted for forfeitures).
+The maximum number of shares that may be awarded in connection with the performance-based tranche of the 2024 LTIP totals 160,434 shares.